rflynn/imgmin/README.txt

 available from the image processing library, and a pattern emerged.

-Given a high quality original image, apparent visual quality began to diminish noticably when mean pixel error rate exceeded 1 standard deviation.
+Given a high quality original image, apparent visual quality began to diminish noticably when mean pixel error rate exceeded 1.0.

 This metric measures the amount of change, on average, each pixel in the new image is from the original.
 Specifically, JPEGs break image data into 8x8 pixel